Patient Scheduling Software Buyer's Guide

 - Keeping patients waiting is one of the main reasons for patient dissatisfaction and for patients switching providers

 The inability to easily handle cancellations and no-shows, automatically track appointments or optimize physician availability can do more than disrupt workflow; the wrong patient scheduling system can drive down patient satisfaction, negatively affect staff morale and result in lost opportunities to increase revenue and grow your business.
-As part of a practice management or integrated EHR solution, it’s critical to identify the right patient scheduling software for your practice.
+As part of a practice management or integrated EHR solution, it’s critical to identify the right patient scheduling system for your practice.
 While not exhaustive, this buyer’s guide gives you an overview of features and functions, primary and secondary considerations, and guidance in the evaluation and selection process of patient scheduling software.

-It’s estimated that missed appointments cost the U.S. healthcare system more than $150 billion a year.
+It’s estimated that missed appointments cost the U.S. healthcare more than $150 billion a year.
 On average, each 60 minute open or unused time slot can put a physician back $200.
 Nationwide, providers have no-show rates between five and 30 percent.
-Of course, no solution can anticipate every scheduling disruption, but you can’t afford to leave money on the table given added pressures that come from rising patient out-of-pocket costs and declining Medicare reimbursement rates.
+Of course, no solution can anticipate every patient scheduling disruption, but you can’t afford to leave money on the table given added pressures that come from rising patient out-of-pocket costs and declining Medicare reimbursement rates.
 In short, it’s getting more challenging to meet financial targets.

 Changing Patient Expectations and New Technologies